vatesfr/xen-orchestra/docs/docs/users.md

 The recording of the users' actions is disabled by default.
 To enable it:

-1. go into `settings/plugins`
+1. Go to **Settings → Plugins**.
-2. expand the `audit` configuration
+2. Expand the `audit` configuration.
-3. toggle active and save the configuration
+3. Toggle active and save the configuration.

 ![](./assets/audit_log_configuration.png)